Position: Current HDR student

 Location: Level 4, RSSS Building, 146 Ellery Cres

 Queenie Kwan Yee Siu is a PhD student in the School of Sociology at the Australian National University and a Research Assistant at the Hang Seng University of Hong Kong.
 Her research primarily focuses on the contemporary Hong Kong diaspora, migration policy, social identity, social integration, transnational migration, and popular culture and history in Northeast Asia.
-Currently, she is working on her PhD project on the aspirations of Hong Kong student migrants in Australia and their migration trajectories.
+Currently, she is pursuing a PhD project examining the aspirations and migration trajectories of Hong Kong student migrants in Australia.
+Her work has been published in The China Review and Asian Studies Review.

 Hong Kong diaspora, transnationalism, transnational family/ student migration, social identity and sense of belonging, popular culture, Northeast Asian history